legokidlogan/starfall_scripts/lkl/spellbook/README.md

 - `LKL_Spellbook_SpellbookHolosCreated( info, bookHolos )`
     - CLIENT realm.
     - Called when the spellbook's holos have been created.
     - `info` contains the base holos by name, and some additional variables.
-See the bottom of [spellbook_cl.txt](/lkl/spellbook/spellbook_cl.txt) for more details.
+See `spellbook.getSpellbookHoloInfo()` for more details.
     - `bookHolos` is a list of all book holos.
 Insert into this if you are adding more holos to the book.
 - `newPos, newAng, newFrac = LKL_Spellbook_OverrideBookPosAng( pos, eyeAng, frac, openCloseEndTime, isFirstPerson )`
     - All realms.